 Google’s LSA platform is a valuable funnel for attracting leads and is best used if you want to reach quality leads who are ready to make a call and connect with your law firm.

 SEO comprises a large portion of digital marketing.
-All facets of SEO—on-page, off-page, technical and local SEO—should always be up to scratch because they, directly and indirectly, affect attorney lead generation.
+All facets of law firm SEO—on-page, off-page, technical and local SEO—should always be up to scratch because they, directly and indirectly, affect attorney lead generation game.
 For now, let’s focus on on-page SEO and content.

 Legal industry clients understandably ask a tonne of questions.
 In fact, as much as 50% of clients find lawyers online.
 Although most of their searches probably begin by asking Google a couple of questions like, “how to win a custody case,” or “how to sue an employer for an injury,” they’ll likely end with hiring a lawyer.